 Once you know the skunk has left, you can seal off the entry point more permanently.
 Just make sure the skunk didn’t leave behind any kits when you do.

 Sadly, skunks are one species where you can’t rely on a home remedy.
 Essential oils, cayenne pepper, and other common methods have little or no effect on a skunk.
-You can use a rag soaked in ammonia to chase a skunk from its den or parts of your yard temporarily, however.
+You can use a rag soaked in ammonia or predator urine crystals to chase a skunk from its den or parts of your yard temporarily, however.

 More effective methods are to use a deterrent device, such as one that produces lights or loud noises when it detects motion.
 Avoid leaving a porch, patio, or garden light on, as these will attract insects and open a buffet for your striped adversary.